OUR COVID-19 RESPONSE

 We are open and look forward to welcoming you back!

-That said, the pandemic is not over and, at Fab 4 Taxi Tours, the safety & health of our guests & team members are always of paramount importance to us.
+The pandemic is not over and, at Fab 4 Taxi Tours, the safety & health of our guests and team members are always of paramount importance to us.

 We have gone through a rigorous health & safety scheme to ensure your safety during our tours.

-We continue to work with customers on trips that work for their individual needs, preferences, and risk factors, and we also continue to stay up-to-date on public health guidelines, destination restrictions, and travel recommendations.
+We continue to stay up-to-date on public health guidelines, destination restrictions, and travel recommendations.

-If need be, we will update our operations accordingly.
+If required, we will update our operations accordingly.